ucifer7964/wishlist/README.md

 # Wishlist
-## In this project an Ecommerce website is there by which we can do online shopping..
+## In this project building of Ecommerce website is going on in which we can do online shopping..
 ## All the modules has been developed using Fast API.